rust-in-blockchain/rust-in-blockchain/content/sponsoring.md

 pager: false
 ---

-RiB ocassionally accepts sponsorship from relevant companies and organizations in exchange for advertisement placement on the website, and/or prominent acknowledgement in the monthly newsletter.
+RiB occasionally accepts sponsorship from relevant companies and organizations in exchange for advertisement placement on the website, and/or prominent acknowledgment in the monthly newsletter.

 **50% of all such funds received go to the [RiB community fund][cfund] and the other 50% to the editors.**